sgarcia0206/COMP282_RedBlackTree/README.md

 COMP 282 Vasikarla S.

-09/30/2023
+10/28/2023

 What is a Red Black Tree?

 A Red-Black Tree is a type of self-balancing binary search tree, where each node in the tree contains an extra bit for denoting the color of the node, either red or black.
-The structure of a Red-Black Tree is maintained according to several properties that ensure a balanced and efficient search, insertion, and deletion operations.
+The structure of a Red-Black Tree is maintained according to several properties that ensure balanced and efficient search, insertion, and deletion operations.

 Here are the key properties of a Red-Black Tree: